BSidesLuxembourg 2025

 • Basic Python and GNU/Linux experience (no advanced ML expertise required)

-Arash, CTO at itrust Abstractions Lab, is a research scientist and programmer specializing in cryptography, quantum computing, provable (information) security, mathematical optimization, information theory and mathematical software, with 12 years of experience in academic research in theoretical computer science and mathematics and 20 years of experience in programming and software engineering.
+Arash, CTO at itrust Abstractions Lab, is a research scientist and programmer specializing in quantum-safe cryptography, information theory and mathematical software, with 12 years of experience in academic research in theoretical computer science and mathematics and 20 years of experience in programming and software engineering.
+He has worked and published in (post-)quantum/classical cryptography, information theory, discrete mathematics, provable (information) security, mathematical optimization, mathematical software, evolutionary computation, bioinformatics, semantic search and systems programming.
 He holds a PhD in Computer Science, specialized in quantum-safe cryptography and information theory.

 Abstractions Lab provides solutions for the trustworthiness and security of digital systems.
 We apply and advance state-of-the-art results in computer science and mathematics, to design, develop, and analyze conceptual solutions and concrete tools for secure software and cyber physical systems.
 We are driven by the belief that cryptography and formal methods form the mathematical foundation for building correct and secure systems.